pip-services/pip-services-docs/content/en/net/commons/errors/unknown_exception.md

 - **message**: string - (optional) human-readable description of the error.

-Creates an error instance with error message
+Creates an error instance with error message.

 > `public` UnknownException(string message)